 Destination data for Matthew Arnold is highly positive at both Key Stage 4 and Key Stage 5 with students making progression onto some outstanding universities and careers with our figures regularly being higher than both the Oxfordshire and National figures.

-Careers Officer: Miss Catherine Bailey careers@maschool.org.uk
+Careers Officer: Mrs Catherine Sorenson careers@maschool.org.uk

 In Year 8, students are introduced to one or more post-16 options, to encourage them to start thinking about their future pathways.
 This includes a talk from an apprenticeship provider.